Nude (art): Gender differences

-Men and women did not receive equal opportunities in artistic training from at least from the Renaissance until the middle of the nineteenth century.
+Men and women did not receive equal opportunities in artistic training from at least the Renaissance until the middle of the nineteenth century.
 Women artists were not allowed access to nude models and could not participate in this part of the arts education.
 During this period, study of the nude figure was something all male artists were expected to go through to become an artist of worth and to be able to depict historical subjects.

 Academic art history tends to ignore the sexuality of the male nude, speaking instead of form and composition.

 For much of history, nude men represented martyrs and warriors, emphasizing an active role rather than the passive one assigned to women in art.
 Alice Neel and Lucian Freud painted the modern male nude in the classic reclining pose, with the genitals prominently displayed.
 Sylvia Sleigh painted versions of classic works with the genders reversed.

 Until the 1960s, art history and criticism rarely reflected anything other than the male point of view.
 The feminist art movement began to change this, but one of the first widely known statements of the political messages in nudity was made in 1972 by the art critic John Berger.
 In Ways of Seeing, he argued that female nudes reflected and reinforced the prevailing power relationship between females portrayed in art and the predominantly male audience.
 A year later Laura Mulvey wrote Visual Pleasure and Narrative Cinema, in which she applied to film theory the concept of the male gaze, asserting that all nudes are inherently voyeuristic.

 The feminist art movement was aimed at giving women the opportunity to have their art reach the same level of notoriety and respect that men's art received.
 The idea that women are intellectually inferior to men came from Aristotelian ideology and was heavily depended on during the Renaissance.
 It was believed by Aristotle that during the process of procreation, men were the driving force.
 They held all creative power while women were the receivers.
 Women's only role in reproduction was to provide the material and act as a vessel.
 This idea carried over into the image of the artist and the nude in art.
 The artist was seen specifically as a white male, and he was the only one who held the innate talent and creativity to be a successful professional artist.
 This belief system was prevalent in nude art.
 Women were depicted as passive, and they did not possess any control over their image.
 The female nude during the Renaissance was an image created by the male gaze.